lokasoft/racktables-to-netbox/INSTALLATION.md

    - Verify the API token is valid
    - Check network connectivity to the NetBox server
    - Ensure the API is enabled in NetBox settings
+   - Confirm your NetBox version is 4.2.6 or higher

 4. **Missing Custom Fields**